wix-incubator/headless-components/docs/api/PROGRAM_LIST_INTERFACE.md

 ### ProgramList.ProgramRepeater

-Repeats for each program in the list, providing individual program context.
+Repeats for each program in the list, providing individual program data.

 **Props**